FAQs: Current Students

 Some of the library services have restricted access.
 Only people using a Virginia Tech computer are recognized by the system.
-Use your Virginia Tech PID to access EZProxy, which recognizes you as a Virginia Tech affiliate.
+Use the library resources to get access to materials while you are off campus.

-Contact the major professor (advisor) about specific criteria for your graduate project.
+Contact your commitee chair about specific criteria for your graduate project.
 However, you can find general information on Canvas under the tab for the online program, called OMALS Student Site.
 You may also contact Jennifer Jones with any questions about deadlines or programmatic or graduate school requirements.

-Contact the major professor (advisor) and the graduate program coordinator to confirm you have fulfilled the requirements for graduation.
+Contact your committee chair and the graduate program assistant director to confirm you have fulfilled the requirements for graduation.
 However, general information can be found on Canvas under the OMALS Student Site and through the Virginia Tech Graduate School commencement deadlines page.

 Masters Non-thesis Checklist

 - Approved Plan of Study.

 - Submit AFDC (Application for Degree or Certificate) through HokieSpa.

 - Register for course credits during the final semester or as Defending Student Status (DSS).

 a minimum of two weeks before the presentation date.